arunav-b/learningDocker/README.md

 ### **Bridge Network:**

-- When a docker container is created without specifying any particular network, its assigned under default network which is bridge network.This is private internal network on docker host in range of **172.17...** series.
+- When a docker container is created without specifying any particular network, its assigned under default network which is bridge network.
+This is private internal network on docker host in range of **172.17...** series.

   ```
     docker run ubuntu